nityapatil77/viz-projects/crypto_cap/README.md

 * Market metrics (price, volume, market cap, etc.)
 * A `timestamp` column indicating when the data was collected

 ## Current Data Visualizations
-To finalize your README for a professional data visualization repository, you should highlight the **analytical value** of the charts you've created.

-Here is a section you can copy and paste directly into your `README.md` under the **Current Data Visualizations** heading.
-I have categorized them so recruiters or other developers can quickly see your data storytelling skills.

----

-## Current Data Visualizations

-This project transforms raw API snapshots into actionable market insights using **Seaborn, Matplotlib, and Plotly**.
+This project transforms API snapshots into market visualizations using **Seaborn, Matplotlib, and Plotly**.
 The following visualizations are included in the Jupyter Notebook:

 ### 1. Multi-Interval Performance Analysis (Point Plot)